 5. Not Using Visuals and Other Trending Media

 It has been reported that consumers of digital content now have the attention span that is shorter than that of a goldfish – about 8 seconds.
-If you do not capture attention within that eight seconds, you have lost them.
+If you do not capture attention within those eight seconds, you have lost them.

 If you are not using visuals to replace long walls of text, you are losing your audience.
 This includes photos, graphs, charts, infographics, and, yes, video, to get your points across to your audience.
 The technology is available for amateurs to produce such things – use it.